Western Canada Seeks Urgent Help To Fight Wildfires - UrduPoint

 Western Canada Seeks Urgent Help To Fight Wildfires

-Some 30,000 people were ordered to leave their homes over the past three days, as more than 100 fires flared across the province -- including 29 currently out of control.
+Some 30,000 people were ordered to leave their homes over the past three days, as nearly 100 fires flared across the province -- including 29 out of control.

 Oil firms -- including Vermilion Energy and Crescent Point Energy -- announced temporary shutdowns of operations, slashing production by more than 125,000 barrels of oil per day.